Mayank-Patel1015/Creating-Using-Effective-AI/README.md

 We’ll use Streamlit because it’s 1 file = 1 app.

-1. **Install Python**: If you don’t have it, download from https://python.org.
+1. **Install Python**: If you don’t have it, download it from https://python.org.
 Check “Add to PATH” during install.
 2. **Open Terminal / Command Prompt** and run:
    ```bash
    pip install streamlit ollama wikipedia